ALWAYS FAST, FREE SHIPPING ON ORDERS OVER $99

 For this project, I am going to cut out some succulents that I found in Cricut Access.
 If you want to find these images, the tag is #M1AABF32.
 I think it’s free so you can make them too!
 It comes with six different succulents.
 Once you find your image or upload it, insert it on your canvas.
 This is what it will look like:

 While I really love all six images, I don’t need all of them for the project.
 However, when I inserted this design on my canvas, they inserted as one design that is welded together.
 So in order to just get to the one succulent that I want, I am going to use the contour tool to basically hide all of the other ones.

 To do this, highlight the image so that a blue rectangle appears around them.
 Then in the bottom right hand corner of your screen, click on “Contour”.
-I drew a blue arrow that points to where you can find it.

 Once you click on it, a screen will pop up that shows you your image (see below).
 To hide certain images, all you have to do is click on the portions of your design that you want to hide.
 You will have to click on all of the outlines of the image that exist.
 You’ll know that they are hid when they turn from a dark grey to a light grey.
 If they are light grey, they are hidden.
 As you click on them, they will disappear from the canvas.
 You can zoom in to get super close to help too.